hspec/hspec-expectations/README.markdown

 ## An introductory example

-Here is an example, that uses this in combination with Hspec.
+Here is an example that uses Hspec.
 It's a partial specification of itself.

     import Test.Hspec.Monadic
     import Test.Hspec.HUnit ()